Sameedahmed123/Electro-Shop/README.md

 - What products are most often sold together?
 - What product sold the most?
 Why do you think it sold the most?

-To answer these questions we walk through many different pandas & matplotlib methods.
+To answer these questions I walk through many different pandas & matplotlib methods.
 They include:

 - Concatenating multiple csvs together to create a new DataFrame (pd.concat)
 - Adding columns
 - Parsing cells as strings to make new columns (.str)
 - Using the .apply() method
 - Using groupby to perform aggregate analysis
-- Plotting bar charts and lines graphs to visualize our results
+- Plotting bar charts and lines graphs to visualize my results
-- Labeling our graphs
+- Labeling my graphs